jrmidkiff/managing_dos_and_donts/README.md

 * Eat lunch in a publicly available space as often as possible
 * Schedule meetings with your subordinates before taking extended time off
 * Show up to meetings exactly on time and ready (esp. audio/video for meetings), or preferably even early
+* Clearly delineate who on your team is responsible for what

 ## Don'ts